 Medical studies in Croatia

 People associate Croatia mostly with beautiful beaches and comfortable summer holidays.
 If you wish to combine picturesque scenarios and studies of medicine or dentistry, it is definitely possible.
-There are 3 medical universities in Croatia that provide medical studies in the English language: in Rijeka, Split and Zagreb – degree is recognized as Croatia is part of the European Union.
+There are 3 medical universities in Croatia that provide medical studies in the English language: in Rijeka, Split, and the School of medicine, University of Zagreb – degree is recognized as Croatia is part of the European Union.
 Dental medicine can be studied at the following universities: the University of Zagreb and the University of Rijeka.
 Applications are open by June, with exams up to July.
 Tuition fees are around 10.000-12.000€ per academic year.

 The entrance exam is in form of a written test and consists of questions from biology, physics, and chemistry.
 Learn more about medical schools in Croatia.